 Maintain a Continued Operations Instrument.
 A registry operator must, at the time of the agreement, have in place a continued operations instrument sufficient to fund basic registry operations for a period of three (3) years.
 This requirement remains in place for five (5) years after delegation of the TLD, after which time the registry operator is no longer required to maintain the continued operations instrument.
-(See Specification 8 to the-draft registry agreement.)
+(See Specification 8 to the registry agreement.)

 Maintain community-based policies and procedures.
 If the registry operator designated its application as community-based at the time of the application, the registry operator has requirements in its registry agreement to maintain the community-based policies and procedures it specified in its application.
 The registry operator is bound by the Registry Restrictions Dispute Resolution Procedure with respect to disputes regarding execution of its community-based policies and procedures.
-(See Article 2 to the draft registry agreement.)
+(See Article 2 to the registry agreement.)

 Have continuity and transition plans in place.
-This includes designation of a transition provider, as well as performing failover testing on a regular basis.
+This includes performing failover testing on a regular basis.
 In the event that a transition to a new registry operator becomes necessary, the registry operator is expected to cooperate by consulting with ICANN on the appropriate successor, providing the data required to enable a smooth transition, and complying with the applicable registry transition procedures.
-(See Articles 2 and 4 of the registry agreement the "Registry Transition Processes" explanatory memo for a discussion of transition procedures.)
+(See Articles 2 and 4 of the registry agreement.)

 Make TLD zone files available via a standardized process.

 This includes provision of access to the registry's zone file to credentialed users, according to established access, file, and format standards.
 The registry operator will enter into a standardized form of agreement with zone file users and will accept credential information for users via a clearinghouse.
-For more information, (Ssee Specification 4 of the draft registry agreement and the "Zone File Access for the Future" strategy proposal.)
+(See Specification 4 of the registry agreement.)

 Implement DNSSEC.
 The registry operator is required to sign the TLD zone files implementing Domain Name System Security Extensions (DNSSEC) in accordance with the relevant technical standards.
-The registry must accept public key material from registrars for domain names registered in the TLD, and publish a DNSSEC Policy Statement describing key material storage, access, and usage for the registry's keys and the registrants' trust anchor material.
-For more information, s(See Specification 6 of the draft registry agreement.)
+The registry must accept public key material from registrars for domain names registered in the TLD, and publish a DNSSEC Policy Statement describing key material storage, access, and usage for the registry's keys.
+(See Specification 6 of the registry agreement.)